Ambre-io/bashortcut/react/README.md

 ## Tricks

-- [\<StrictMode>](https://react.dev/reference/react/StrictMode) is an integrated development-only debugger
+- [\<StrictMode>](https://react.dev/reference/react/StrictMode) is an integrated development-only debugger.
+It checks Components usages, re-run effects an extra time but discard the second result and re-render an extra time
-- It checks Components usages, re-run effects an extra time but discard the second result and re-render an extra time
+- It's possible to force a Component to reset state by using the `key` argument
-- It's possible to force a Component to reset state by using the 'key' argument
+- It's possible to use `await` at top level with self-invoing function

 ## Pitfall